Republic of Turkey

 Birding Turkey

 Always wanted to see birds en mass but never have?
-Don’t worry come to Turkey and we can satisfy all your birding needs!
+Come to Turkey and we can satisfy all your birding needs!
 The country encompasses two main routes for birds migrating en mass.
 Twice a year, the land and water habitats of the country offers hospitality to migrating birds, some of which also breed here.

-Turkey’s vast land of over 800,000 square kilometers, surrounded on three sides by seas, serves as a bridge between three continents.
+Turkey’s vast land of close to 800,000 k², surrounded on three sides by seas, serves as a bridge between three continents.
 A large variety of climatic zones co-exist due to its topography.
 The northern belt of humid forest, contrasting with the arid fame of the country, are home to rare White-backed Woodpecker, Greenish Warbler and Semi-collared Flycatcher.
-The Mediterranean coast harbours more than half of the world population of Rüppell’s Warbler, Olive-tree Warbler, the near-endemic Krueper’s Nuthatch, Masked Shrike and Cretzschmar’s Bunting,.
-The beautiful scenary of high mountains are accompanied with the presence of Caspian Snowcock, Alpine and Radde’s Accentor and Red-fronted Serin.
+The Mediterranean coast harbours more than half of the world population of Rüppell’s Warbler, Olive-tree Warbler, the near-endemic Krüper’s Nuthatch, Masked Shrike and Cretzschmar’s Bunting, The beautiful scenery of high mountains are accompanied with the presence of Caspian Snowcock, Alpine and Radde’s Accentor and Red-fronted Serin.
 Although located in the Palearctic zone, especially in the Southeast and the East, the Influence of oriental and Ethiopic (African) elements are observable.
-The Hakkari-Van plateau exhibit the influence of asiatic flora and fauna, where one can find the rare Demoiselle Crane, Red-wattled Lapwing, Armenian Gull, Mongolian Finch & Grey-necked Bunting; the Hatay-Amanos bridge exhibits elements of Africa such as Cream-coloured Courser and Little Swift.
+The Hakkari-Van plateau exhibit the influence of Asiatic flora and fauna, where one can find the rare Demoiselle Crane, Red-wattled Lapwing, Armenian Gull, Mongolian Finch & Grey-necked Bunting; the Hatay-Amanos bridge exhibits elements of Africa such as Cream-coloured Courser and Little Swift.
 With this extremely high diversity of habitats, Turkey is considered by many to be the best country for birds and birding in Europe.
-Turkey is considered by many to be the best country for birds and birding in Europe.

-The country even hosts some endangered species: The Bald Ibis Geronticus eremita has recently recovered and the captive bred population has started colonising other areas… If you choose to combine archeological interest with an ornithological one, try visiting the ancient city of Zeugma, then quickly on to the nearby site of Birecik to observe the breeding colony of this sacred bird.
-Happy birding.
+The country even hosts some endangered species: The Bald Ibis Geronticus eremita has recently recovered and the captive bred population has started colonising other areas… If you choose to combine archaeological interest with an ornithological one, try visiting the ancient city of Zeugma, then quickly on to the nearby site of Birecik to observe the breeding colony of this sacred bird.

 Contributors